A Global Semi-Analytic Model of the First Stars and Galaxies Including Dark Matter Halo Merger Histories: Results III: Realistic Box Volume Simulations

 We present the results of our finite-volume boxes in Figure \ref{fig:BoxSize}.
 Here we show the mean PopII and PopIII SFRDs for 10 boxes of various volumes, and compare them to the SFRDs of our fiducial global model presented above.
 For boxes smaller than 3 Mpc across, we find that removing power associated with scales larger than the boxes results in a systematic reduction of the PopII SFRD.
 The PopIII SFRD however, is less impacted due to it being sourced by smaller halos (with abundance set by the power on smaller scales).
 From this, we conclude that a 3 Mpc box is sufficiently large to provide an unbiased estimate of the global star formation at $z=15-35$.
 One caveat is that this assumes an accurate model of $J_{\rm LW}$ (i.e. from our global fiducial semi-analytic simulation) and would not hold if the LW background were computed self-consistently from the finite-volume box.
 We also note that if the SFRD were to be dominated by more massive halos than in our model, larger-volume boxes would be required for an unbiased SFRD (as likely occurs at lower redshift).

 In Figure \ref{fig:BoxSize}, we also show the scatter of the PopII and PopIII SFRDs for different box volumes.
-As expected, these increase with higher redshift as halos become increasingly rare.
+In order to prevent the scatter from depending on our redshift step size, we assign each PopIII star formation burst to a random time between $z$ and $z + \Delta z$, then smooth the results over a 3 Myr period (roughly corresponding to a typical PopIII stellar lifetime).
+This process effectively allows for star formation to proceed continuously over time instead of at discrete redshift values which bin star formation events into finite time spans, thereby introducing a dependence on the bin size (i.e. $\Delta z$) into the error calculations.
+As expected, the SFRDs increase with higher redshift as halos become increasingly rare.
 We also note that the fluctuations in PopIII are significantly higher, in large part due to PopIII star formation occurring in instantaneous bursts rather than smoothly across time as is the case for PopII in our model.
 The scatter is the error one would expect in a single simulation of the given box size.
 Additionally, these are the levels of scatter one expects in sub-regions of large-scale semi-numerical simulations, as these works typically assume $({\rm 3 \ Mpc})^3$ volume resolution elements corresponding to the scales where $v_{\rm bc}$ does not vary spatially.
 We find order unity scatter at $z\sim35$ and 10\% at $z\sim22.5$ for the PopII SFRD.
 For the PopIII, we predict order unity at $z\sim30$ and a value above 20\% for all our redshifts ($z>15$).

 In the future, we plan to extend this analysis to overdense/underdense regions to improve the modelling of large-scale 3D spatial fluctuations in star formation history.
 We note that the size fluctuations shown here represent lower limits because we assume fixed star formation efficiencies (i.e. constant $f_{\rm II}$ and $M_{\rm III, new}$).
 In reality these will vary from halo to halo, and vary over time for a specific halo.
 In future work, we intend to calibrate the SFEs with hydrodynamical cosmological simulations including star formation and radiative feedback (Hazlett et al., in prep).